 Regulatory Process

 The California Environmental Quality Act (CEQA) requires public agencies to evaluate and disclose the potential environmental impacts of proposed projects.
-As part of the LRDP process, UC Irvine is preparing a comprehensive Environmental Impact Report (EIR) that examines how the plan may affect areas such as air quality, traffic, noise, water resources, and biological habitats.
+As part of the LRDP process, UC Irvine is preparing a Progammatic Environmental Impact Report that examines how the LRDP may affect a number of physical environmental areas, such as air quality, traffic, noise, water resources and biological habitats.
 The EIR will also identify mitigation measures to reduce or avoid significant impacts wherever possible. - How the LRDP integrates environmental stewardship

 Sustainability is central to UC Irvine’s planning efforts.
-The LRDP incorporates long-term strategies for reducing carbon emissions, conserving water and energy, preserving open space, and promoting climate resilience.
+The LRDP preserves and enhances open space resources and incorporates long term strategies for reducing greenhouse gas emissions, conserving energy and water, and promoting a climate resilient campus.
 These priorities are embedded into campus planning principles and evaluated throughout the environmental review process. - Transparency in reporting and responding to community concerns

 UC Irvine is committed to an open and responsive process.
-All environmental documentation—including the draft and final EIR—will be publicly available for review.
+The Draft and Final EIR and associated technical studies will be publicly available for review.
 Opportunities for comment will be provided during formal public review periods, and feedback will be addressed in accordance with CEQA requirements.
 Community concerns will play a key role in shaping how the plan evolves and how potential impacts are mitigated.

 Schedule for Key Regulatory Documents

-The schedule of documents includes the Notice of Preparation (NOP) in Fall 2025, the Draft EIR publication and comment period in Fall 2026, and the Final EIR with mitigation commitments in Spring 2027.
+The schedule of documents includes the Notice of Preparation (NOP) in Fall 2025, the Draft EIR publication and comment period in Winter 2027, and the Final EIR with mitigation commitments in Spring 2027.